viklund/courses/annotation/2016/practical_session/ExcerciseEvidence.md

 **_Exercise 5_ - Augustus:**

-First you need to install librabry you will need to perform the following analyses
+First you need to write the librabries path you will need in .bash_profile to perform the following analyses.

 *./home/__login__/annotation_course/course_material/lib/install_perllib_missing.sh*

+*source ~/.bash\_profile*

 First load the needed modules using:
 _module load bioinfo-tools_